SQream/sqream_docs/configuration_guides/ldap.rst

 *************************************

-Lightweight Directory Access Protocol (LDAP) is a Microsoft Active Directory authentication management service.
+Lightweight Directory Access Protocol (LDAP) is an authentication management service.
 Once LDAP is configured to authenticate SQream users, all existing SQream roles, with the exception of a ``SUPERUSER``, will be required to be authenticated by an LDAP server.

 It is recommended that SQream roles be configured before integrating LDAP authentication.